Resonant cavity-QED with chiral flat bands: Spatial properties of the lifted mode

 For $\eta \sim 1$, both initial conditions yield similar wavefunctions exhibiting exponential localization, despite the absence of disorder.
-Also, we note that a similarity with the diamond chain can be drawn from the non-monotonic behavior of $\xi$ versus $\eta$ (in place of $W$) when $x_0=a_0$ [compare Figs. \ref{fig2}(b) and \ref{fig3}(b)].
-In the stub lattice, this behavior is governed by the increasing orthogonality of the $U=2$ CLSs $\ket{\psi_n}$, which overshadow the alternative non-compact states $\ket{\chi_n}$.
-In the large $\eta$ regime, $\ket{\psi_n}\simeq \ket{c_n}$, leading to $\ket{\widetilde{\psi}}\simeq \ket{c_0}$ ($\ket{\widetilde{\psi}}\simeq \ket{c_{-1}}+\ket{c_0}$) for $x_0=c_0$ ($x_0=a_0$) as visualized in the last panels of Figs. \ref{fig3}(c,d).
+Also, we note that a similarity with the diamond chain can be drawn from the non-monotonic behavior of $\xi$ versus $\eta$ (in place of $W$) when $x_0=a_0$ [compare Figs. \ref{fig2} and \ref{fig3}].
+Interestingly, such comparison also suggests that the weak-disorder limit of the diamond lattice is analogous to having a large global $\alpha$.
+In the stub lattice, as the orthogonality of the $U=2$ CLSs $\ket{\psi_n}$ becomes dominant (large $\eta$), $\ket{\psi_n}\simeq \ket{c_n}$, leading to $\ket{\widetilde{\psi}}\simeq \ket{c_0}$ ($\ket{\widetilde{\psi}}\simeq \ket{c_{-1}}+\ket{c_0}$) for $x_0=c_0$ ($x_0=a_0$) as visualized in the last panels of Figs. \ref{fig3}(c,d).
 Only then does the strictly compact form of the flat band modes become dynamically manifested.

-To conclude, we observe that an emitter resonantly coupled to a flat band tends to lift a corresponding mode with the minimal localization length compatible with the constraints of the photonic lattice.
-If the flat band supports $U=1$ states, then the solution is straightforward and analogous to the coupling with high-Q cavity with extremely low mode volume.
-In the paradigmatic case of $U=2$ CLSs, the non-orthogonality parameter dictates the spatial extent of the photonic mode unless a more localized (not strictly confined) representation of the flat-band states that fulfills orthogonality is available.
-This is consistent with the findings for the disordered diamond chain, where the $U$ class is no longer defined due to the onset of Anderson localization.